Electronic Rituals, Oracles and Fortune Telling / Spring 2018 Schedule

 Reading assigned

 Questions to guide your reading: What is a “third place” and what does it have to do with ritual?
 Do you agree with the idea that “if people take something as real, it is real in its consequences”?
 Is the idea of “plabor” applicable outside the realm of digital games?
-Do you agree with Altglas’ characterizations of spiritual bricolage and exoticism?
-Can you think of examples that Altglas doesn’t mention?
+Does the formal structure of social media sites (like TikTok) amplify colonialist ritual practices?
+Do you agree that participating in a Twitch stream counts as “ritual,” and that digital interaction can effectively substitute for bodily presence in a physical space?
 What “rituals” do you perform with your electronic devices?
 (Or would you categorize the behaviors that Alexander describes as “ritual” in the first place?)

 - Alexander, Leigh.
 “Why We Still Practice Superstitious Rituals With Our Technology.”
 Motherboard, https://motherboard.vice.com/en_us/article/why-we-still-practice-superstitious-rituals-with-our-technology.
 Accessed 5 May 2017.